 - Painting plastic or other non-porous materials are easier to guarantee no bleed-through from the surface underneath.

 - Sanding or penetrating the existing factory clear coat removes any barrier in those spots, sanding can make bleed through more likely to occur.

 - For bright whites, tint your clear coat with a bit of paint to maintain color.

 - Yellowing may not happen immediately but can occur over time with seasonal and temperature changes, wood is very susceptible to these changes.

-- “Softer” whites like Dixie Belle Drop Cloth and Sawmill Gravy will be friendlier to color changes than bright whites like Cotton or Fluff.
+- “Softer” whites like will be friendlier to color changes than bright whites like Cotton or Fluff.

-- For low use projects, Dixie Belle Paint is a self-sealing paint and may not require a topcoat or clear/white wax over top may be sufficient.
+- For low use projects, One hour enamel self-sealing paint and may not require a topcoat or clear/white wax over top may be sufficient.